Category Archives: Write … che ti passa

 Anyway, here’s another clue the filmmakers dropped to make sure no one mistook Oliver for a homo: the man cannot dance to save his life.
 Now, maybe it’s Armie Hammer who can’t dance, which is certainly possible.
 He’s a strapping, patrician 6’5″ straight boy with some very nice parts except for a pair of disturbingly skinny legs, so he’s not exactly from the House of LaBeijia.
-But the director kept showing Oliver dancing, and showing him dancing, and showing him dancing, so it started to feel more like a feature than a defect.
+But the director kept showing Oliver dancing badly, and showing him dancing badly, and showing him dancing badly, so it started to feel more like a feature than a defect.
 I mean, Oliver may not be averse to a cock snack, but he’s not some dancy, disco fag or anything.

 Aciman has told anyone who would listen that he isn’t gay and never has been, which I guess is supposed to make it even more marvelous that he wrote a novel with gay(ish) protagonists, something a lot of very fine gay and lesbian writers have been doing for decades and not getting their books made into films.

-James Ivory isn’t gay—or, at least, he’s adamantly refused to say he is, which is tantamount to the same thing for purposes of this argument.
-To give credit where it is due, he has made some swell gay movies and apparently lobbied for there to be dicks in a film that’s all about boy-sex, but was ultimately overruled.
+James Ivory is, I suppose, gay of the “everybody knows, so there’s no need to say it” variety, but up until very recently he had raised dissembling to the level of an art form.
+Admittedly, in his May 2017 interview for the New Yorker, he did get off lines like “I lived openly with [Ismail Merchant] for forty-five years, in New York and wherever else we were.
+That says what it says,” but even that much declaration was more than he’d said in public for decades.
+To give credit where credit, etc., Ivory has made some swell gay movies and apparently even lobbied for there to be dicks in CMBYN, a film that’s all about boy-sex, but he was ultimately overruled.
 Still, he’s the author of the terribly coy dialogue between Elio and his father, so I’m not letting him off the hook.

-The director, Luca Guadagnino is gay, but I’d really like to see his membership card.
-He spreads “euro-chic” over the depiction of homosex in this film like Nutella on toast.
+The director, Luca Guadagnino is gay, but I’d like to see his membership card.
+He spreads “We’re European So We’re Above Sexual Labels” chic over the depiction of homosex in this film like Nutella on toast.
 In an October 2017 interview with Screenprism (http://screenprism.com/insights/article/luca-guadagnino-talks-call-me-by-your-name-at-the-55th-new-york-film-festiv), he described Aciman’s novel as “as “a Proustian book about remembering the past and indulging in the melancholy of lost things” and commented, on the character of Elio, that “the body of an adolescent is really going everywhere and the person doesn’t know where it’s going,” both of which are cutesy, pseudo-erudite ways to say that, “Don’t worry folks, there’s nothing in the Oliver-Elio relationship you have to take seriously.”

 If gay adolescents “don’t know where they’re going,” then their sexuality isn’t real—though no one in history has ever told a heterosexually active teenage boy that he “didn’t know where he was going” and could well turn out gay one day.
 No, this is an observation reserved exclusively for queer teens.

-The main actors aren’t gay, and both of them are doing that unspeakably offensive straight-boy-actor thing of going around giving interviews about how funny and brave it is for men to kiss other men on screen and how Timothée Chalamet used to grab Armie Hammer’s crotch on-set (hilarious!) because that’s the sort of not-serious thing straight boys can do nowadays, and isn’t it great that we’ve come so far?
+The main actors aren’t gay, and both of them are doing that unspeakably offensive straight-boy-actor thing of going around giving interviews about how funny and brave it is for men to kiss other men on screen and how Timothée Chalamet used to grab Armie Hammer’s crotch on-set (hilarious!) because that’s the sort of not-serious thing straight boys can do nowadays, and isn’t it terrific that we’ve risen above worrying about all that?

 Meanwhile, the United States is in the midst of one of the great sex panics of modern times, the kind of giddy terror about the anarchic, even treacherous potentials of sexuality that Andrea Dworkin probably had nightmares about.
 In that context, the universal admiration being showered on CMBYN is, in a word, inexplicable.